 Installing Manjaro Linux

-The actual installation of Manjaro Linux proved to be uncomplicated.
-I insert the corresponding USB stick, configured the UEFI settings to boot from the USB flash drive and restart.
-The following screen appeared:
+The actual installation of Manjaro Linux is uncomplicated.
+Insert the appropriate USB drive, configure the UEFI settings to boot from the USB flash drive and restart the computer.
+The following screen appears:

-Here, I set the language and keyboard layout and changed the setting “free” to “nonfree.”
+Here, you set the language and keyboard layout, and you should change the setting “free” to “nonfree.”
 This refers to the graphics drivers.
-The “free” versions were developed by the community and are open-source, while the “nonfree” versions come directly from the graphics card manufacturer.
+The “free” versions were developed by the community and are open-source, while the “nonfree” versions come directly from the graphics card manufacturers.